happybono/SonataSmooth/README.md

 ```

 ##### Alpha Blend (Advanced)
-Alpha `α` blends the original sample with the filtered output for selected methods:
+Alpha `α` blends the original sample with the filtered output for selected methods :
 - Applicable to : Binomial Averaging, Binomial Median, Gaussian
 - Not applied to : Rectangular, Savitzky-Golay (including derivatives)
 - Formula per element i : `output[i] = α * filtered[i] + (1 - α) * input[i]`
 - Range : 0.00 – 1.00 (clamped)
 - UI binding : `cbxAlpha` and `lblAlpha` are enabled only for `rbtnAvg`, `rbtnMed`, `rbtnGauss`

 Runtime usage in smoothing :
 ```csharp
 double a = alpha;